Assessing controller or processor status

 ☐ decide what personal data should be collected.

-☐ decide which individuals to collect personal data about.
+☐ decide which individuals to collect personal data about, for example, your employees, customers or clients etc.

 ☐ obtain a commercial gain or other benefit from the processing, except for any payment for services from another controller.